jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-In all cases, SBDG provides the `LifecycleAwareCacheDataImporterExporter` class to wrap your `CacheDataImporterExporter` implementation.
+In all cases, [spring-boot-gemfire-name] provides the `LifecycleAwareCacheDataImporterExporter` class to wrap your `CacheDataImporterExporter` implementation.
 This class implements Spring’s